Q&A for becoming a volunteer

 What should I do if a client does not answer the door?

 When a client fails to answer the door, please contact the office as soon as you can so that staff may notify an emergency contact person.
 Unless advance arrangements have been made for leaving the meals in a cooler or other secure container, do not leave the meals.
-Please return the meals to the preparation facility or to the Meals on Wheels office.
+Please dispose of the meals, as they cannot be returned to the preparation facility.

 What should I do if asked to leave a meal on the doorstep?